devries/synacor/README.md

     `5489: call 6027` to `5489: noop` and `5490: noop`.
 Then I can use the teleporter and get to my destination.

+The next challenge is the teleporter, and this is by far the most difficult challenge.
+For this one, you have to disassemble the code and interpret it in order to optimize a long calculation.
+The information about this challenge is contained in a journal, which should be read carefully for clues.
+Essentially you need to be able to manipulate the 8th register (which I call `r7`), and read the code where the VM gets stuck.

+First, I created a `-set` command which could be used to set the value in any register.
+I set `r7` to 141 and used the teleporter, and the VM started doing... something.
+I had no visibility into what was going on.
+At this point I ended up putting the problem aside for a few hours to think about how I wanted to complete it.

+In the end I created a disassembly routine which would return the assembly instruction given a pointer to a point in memory.
+I then decided to write a `-trace` command which would start recording the position, and command the VM was executing as well as counting the number of times the instruction at that memory location was executed.
+I made a corresponding `-untrace` command which would stop the trace and write out the commands that had been executed in memory order as an assembly file.
+I started the trace, used the teleporter, and then stopped the trace after the VM started the calculation.
+There is a sample of what I found below.
+The number to the left is the memory location, and the number on the right is the number of times that instruction was executed.
+The long-running routine was fairly easy to find as it contained instructions that had been executed hundreds of thousands of times.

 ```
+ ...
  5489: call 6027                      ; 1
  ...
  6027: jt r0 6035                     ; 1849558